njoanc/Account-Verification-Backend/ReadMe.md

 # Project Name

- *User Account Management* application is responsible for managing user authentication and profiles.
+ *User Account Management Backend* application is responsible for managing user authentication and profiles.

 ## Running the Application